 Objective: This experiment aims to engage students in further experimental inquiry after they have performed the previous two activities.
 Here, they can hypothesize and test the effect of screen brightness, which affects the contrast intensity and thus visibility of the black stimuli against the white background, on DCMD response.

 Procedure: Adjust brightness of the screen in the Settings of the iPad, whose brightness is approximately 425 cd/m2 at maximum and 5 cd/m2 at minimum.
-Constant parameters include 10cm distance between eye and iPad, 45s ITI, number of trials per brightness level, and one pair of S and v.
+Constant parameters include 10cm distance between eye and iPad, 45s ITI, number of trials per brightness level, and one pair of S and v values.
 Students may choose different brightness levels, each is a separate experiment.
-We recommend observing the effects of the maximum and minimum (iPad screen will not be completely black at the minimum setting, but very dim) levels to begin.
+We recommend initially observing the effects of the maximum and minimum screen brightnesses (the iPad screen will not be completely black at the minimum setting, but very dim).

 Data Analysis

 The SpikeRecorder app includes data analysis and visualization functionality.
-DCMD activity in conjunction with change in angular size of the visual stimulus over time can be visualized in perievent histograms and raster plots, with time to collision defined as 0 seconds.
+DCMD activity in conjunction with change in angular size of the visual stimulus over time can be visualized in perievent histograms and raster plots, with time of collision defined as the 0 second point.
 Students may save the data graphs from the app and engage with the biostatistics as a post-lab assignment.

 For more in-depth analysis, data, recorded and contained within the SpikeRecorder application can be exported to JSON files, which can then be imported into MatLab (MathWorks, Inc.) using the open-source JSONlab toolbox.
-The MatLab code files are downloadable from Backyard Brains website.
-A database of the experimental data (recording and spike timestamps, stimulus angles, time of collision) will be created.
-Perievent time histograms and raster plots can be plotted to visualize firing rate and timing of spikes in relation to stimulus.
+The MatLab code files are available for download from the Backyard Brains website.
+A database of the experimental data (recording and spike timestamps, stimulus angles, time of collision) will be created by the code.
+Perievent time histograms and raster plots can then be plotted to visualize firing rate and timing of spikes in relation to stimulus.

 Student Laboratory & Evaluation

-During the Fall 2016 semester, students in the Molecular and Cellular Biology 81 course taught by David Cox at Harvard University participated in a classroom laboratory performing the first experiment as described above.
+During the Fall 2016 semester, students in the Molecular and Cellular Biology 81 course taught by David Cox at Harvard University participated in a classroom laboratory performing the first experiment, as described above.
 Students were sent an online survey a week after the lab to rate the effectiveness of the various aspects of the experiment, such as the ease of the grasshopper preparation and whether the lab section improved the students’ understanding of the use of electrophysiology to study brains and behavior.
 The answers were on the scale of ‘1=Strongly agree’ to ‘5=Strongly disagree.’
 The overall rating at the end of the survey asked students to rate the whole lab as ‘1=Terrible’ to ‘10=Excellent.’
 The last question asked students for ideas for improvements.

 Results